Chapter 9 Why Correlation Fails

 Directional statistics partitions the joint distribution relative to benchmark values \(t_X\) and \(t_Y\).

-Four regions arise:
+Four directional regions arise:

-\[ X \le t_X,\; Y \le t_Y \]
+\[ X \le t_X,\; Y \le t_Y, \]

-\[ X \le t_X,\; Y > t_Y \]
+\[ X \le t_X,\; Y > t_Y, \]

-\[ X > t_X,\; Y \le t_Y \]
+\[ X > t_X,\; Y \le t_Y, \]

-\[ X > t_X,\; Y > t_Y \]
+\[ X > t_X,\; Y > t_Y. \]

 These regions correspond to combinations of directional deviations.

-Benchmarks may be chosen in different ways depending on the application.
+Benchmarks may be chosen in different ways depending on the application:

-• Internal benchmarks, such as sample means.
+• Internal benchmarks, such as sample means, medians, or other distribution-derived reference points.

-\[ t_X = \mu_X, \quad t_Y = \mu_Y. \]
+\[ t_X = \mu_X, \qquad t_Y = \mu_Y. \]

 Define the positive-part operator

-\[ (x)^+ = \max(x,0). \]
+\[ (x)_+ = \max(x,0). \]

 The directional co-partial moments of order \(r,s\) are: